Spark Observed While Removing HVAC Unit: Lockout/Tagout/Verify

-In October 2019, a University of Tennessee – Battelle, LLC (UT-B) subcontracted sheet metal worker was removing an overhead HVAC air handling unit (AHU).
+In October 2019, a single spark led to a concerning series of events.
+A University of Tennessee – Battelle, LLC (UT-B) subcontracted sheet metal worker was removing an overhead HVAC air handling unit (AHU).
 All electrical utilities in place to the AHUs were to be de-energized by UT-B, prior to the physical connections to each AHU being disconnected and an air gap established by subcontracted electricians.

 Subcontracted sheet metal workers were to replace the old AHUs with new units